wakkihaya/neurotechjp/src/md/en/blog/neurotech-education.md

 &nbsp;

-The emergence of Elon Musk’s [Neuralink](https://neuralink.com/) in 2017 sparked a burst of research and development in the world of neurotechnology, with **the market growing from $8.4B in 2018 to $13.3B in 2022 [(Neurotech Reports)](https://www.prnewswire.com/news-releases/global-neurotechnology-market-2018-2022-largest-segment-is-currently-neuromodulation-followed-by-neuroprosthetics-and-neurosensing-300775578.html).** This boom in the neurotech market will no doubt inspire young engineers and scientists, who want to join the battle at this scientific frontier.
+The emergence of Elon Musk’s [Neuralink](https://neuralink.com/) in 2017 sparked a burst of research and development in the world of neurotechnology, with **the market growing from $8.4B in 2018 to $13.3B in 2022 [(Neurotech Reports)](https://www.prnewswire.com/news-releases/global-neurotechnology-market-2018-2022-largest-segment-is-currently-neuromodulation-followed-by-neuroprosthetics-and-neurosensing-300775578.html).** This boom in the neurotech market will no doubtedly inspire young engineers and scientists who want to join the battle at this scientific frontier.

 &nbsp;